Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 Notes:

 The code is hashed and saved in the storage of the relay chain.
-There is another map in the storage where the paraId is the key and the ValidationCodeHash (the hasho of the PVF) is the value.
+There is another map in the storage where the paraId is the key and the ValidationCodeHash (the hash of the PVF) is the value.

 ---v